-$$(1.35 \text{ x BMA}) + E$$
+$$(1.35 \text{ x BMA}) + \text{E}$$

-As used in the formula, the BMA variable will be The Securities Industry and Financial Markets Association Index, or SIFMA Index, which had been and is still sometimes referred to as The Bond Market Association Municipal Swap Index, or BMA Index.
+As used in the formula, the BMA variable will be The Securities Industry and Financial Markets Association Index, or SIFMA Index, which previously was referred to as The Bond Market Association Municipal Swap Index, or BMA Index.
 This index is calculated weekly and released each Wednesday afternoon, effective Thursday.
 The E variable will be a percentage rate expressed in basis points that is determined based on the ratings assigned to the EMCP (Prevailing Ratings), as follows:

 Prevailing Ratings

 Moody's Investors Standard & Poor's E Variable

 Fitch Service, Inc. Ratings Services (basis points)

 F1+ P-1 A-1+ 100

 F1 A-1 150

 F2 P-2 A-2 200

 F3 P-3 A-3 300

-Lower than F3 (or rating discontinued) Lower than P-3 (or rating discontinued) Lower than A-3 (or rating discontinued) 400
+Lower than F3 (or Lower than P-3 (or Lower than A-3 (or 400

+rating discontinued) rating discontinued) rating discontinued)